BlackBoxTrading1/PairTrading/README.md

 ```
 Attributes

-equity            symbol obect of a string ticker
+equity            symbol object of a string ticker
 name              string of stock sid and symbol
 price_history     list of historical price data for stock
 purchase_price    dictionary that holds price of stock when purchased as well as if the position was long or short